-Study the Book of James
+Study the Book of Revelation

 After the Big Sandy ATI conference in the spring of 2013, Dwain and I discussed the “take away’s” (what was it that the Lord was asking us to address in our lives after what we had heard) The Lord began working on my heart to get into his word on a daily basis.
 It was an area of my life that I had always struggled staying consistent.
 At the same time my good friend Dwain had the desire to reach out to one man in every state, across the country, and encourage them in their walk with the Lord.
 As we talked about these new found goals we determined that maybe God was encouraging us to combine both of these goals and work on them together.